hardikbagdi/cs542/assignment4/wordCount/README.txt

 Logger.java General purpose logger

 visitors/
-CloneObserverVisitor.java  A visitor which clones a given tree data structure and setups observer relation between the orignal and cloned
+CloneObserverVisitor.java  A visitor which clones a given tree data structure and setups observer relation between the original and cloned
 PopulateVisitor.java A visitor which reads from a FileProcessor and populates a data structure UpdateVisitor.java A visitor which tests the observer relation set by CloneObserverVisitor.java by incrementing counts by 1 and writing output to files
 Visitor.java The visitor interface